bobbylite/MailinatorRouterService/README.md

 # Mailinator Routing Micro Service
 This is a simple solution for Mailinators temporary inbox.
-You would use this micro service if you needed to send something to a public temporary email inbox and store the email you're looking for.
+This micro service reads a public temporary inbox hosted by Mailinator, and will retrieve a plain text or HTML email and forward it to a private email address.
+Both the public temporary Mailinator inbox, and the permanent destination email inbox are configurable.

 This was created to poll inboxes until it finds a specified piece of information in any given email in any given inbox.
 The information it is matching against can be specified (Subject, email content, sender address).
-Is bundled with NSSM to allow use as a windows service, as well.

-This project is currently loading a list of public temporary inboxes to poll from an excel sheet on a USB drive.

 ## A little bit about the project
-This is an IOC Event driven architecture.
+This is an IOC DI architecture.
 Much thanks to Inversify for Inversion of control Dependency injection in this Typescript mailing router micro service.

 Learned a lot from this article by Samuele Resca to get a basic IOC app up and running: https://medium.com/@samueleresca/inversion-of-control-and-dependency-injection-in-typescript-3040d568aabe Thank you!